biothings/biothings.api/docs/doc/studio.rst

 Inspecting the data
 ^^^^^^^^^^^^^^^^^^^

-Now that we have integrated a new datasource, we can move forwared.
+Now that we have integrated a new datasource, we can move forward.
 Ultimately, data will be sent to ElasticSearch, an indexing engine.
 In order to do so, we need to tell ElasticSearch how the data is structured and which fields should be indexed (and which should not).
 This step consists of creating a "mapping", describing the data in ElasticSearch terminology.
 This can be a tedious process as we would need to dig into some tough technical details and manually write this mapping.
 Fortunately, we can ask **BioThings Studio** to inspect